 For men and women who want a flatter, firmer stomach, a tummy tuck is an excellent option.
-At my practice in Richmond, VA, I perform tummy tuck surgery to remove excess skin and fat around the waistline and create a slim, taught midsection.
+At my practice in Richmond, VA, I perform tummy tuck surgery to remove excess skin and fat around the waistline and create a slim, taut midsection.

 One question I hear during my tummy tuck consultations is about the use of post-surgical drains.
 In this blog, you’ll learn why drains are placed, how they help you heal, and what you can do for a fast recovery.

 Why are drains needed after a tummy tuck?

 Drains are used to help remove excess fluid that accumulates after surgery.
 During your tummy tuck procedure, skin and fat are separated from the underlying muscle, creating a large abdominal flap.
 The body produces a type of fluid called serous fluid to promote healing, and it can accumulate between the skin and muscle, known as the “dead space.”
 If this happens, complications can occur, such as seroma or infection.

 To avoid this, 2 drains are usually placed beneath the skin to help remove serous fluid and any residual blood that may be present.
 These drains look like small tubes with bulbs attached.
 By squeezing the bulb, you create a manual suction that helps flush away excess fluid.

 Drains are usually placed by your plastic surgeon at the end of your tummy tuck surgery.
 They are left in place anywhere from a few days to a few weeks after tummy tuck surgery.
 Most of my patients have their drains removed about 1 week after their operation.